fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

 Throughout this post I will be testing functions from the code I wrote to [scrape emails and upload the information to Kaggle](https://dev.to/fferegrino/how-to-automate-dataset-creation-with-python-171a) however, it is not necessary that you read that post first, but it will give more context to the code being tested here.

-## What is pytest?
+## What is *pytest*?
-Pytest is a testing framework for Python that supports automatic collection of tests, simple asserts, support for test fixtures and state management, debugging capabilities and many things more.
+*pytest* is a testing framework for Python that supports automatic collection of tests, simple asserts, support for test fixtures and state management, debugging capabilities and many things more.
 Do not worry if some of those terms make little sense to you, I will try to clarify them as we go along the post.

-By the way, pytest is not the only testing framework available: nose, doctest, testify... but pytest is the one I use and the one I know most about.
+By the way, *pytest* is not the only testing framework available: nose, doctest, testify... but *pytest* is the one I use and the one I know most about.

 ## Writing our tests

 ## Parametrising our tests
 Let's start by writing a simple test: single input, single output, no calls to any external service.
-I am talking about a function that takes an encoded string (like `=?UTF-8?B?VGhlcmXigJlz?= more to the story`) and returns a human readable sentence (like `There’s more to the story`), I am talkig about the [`get_subject` method](https://github.com/fferegrino/medium-collector/blob/v0.0.0/medium_collector/download/parser.py#L12):
+I am talking about a function that takes an encoded string (like `=?UTF-8?B?VGhlcmXigJlz?= more to the story`) and returns a human readable sentence (like `There’s more to the story`), I am talking about the [`get_subject` method](https://github.com/fferegrino/medium-collector/blob/v0.0.0/medium_collector/download/parser.py#L12):

 ```python
 def get_subject(subject):